btcpayserver/magento2-plugin/README.md

 ## What if I need help?
 Just like with any other open source software, you can get help anywhere from the community, or just open an issue here on Github.

-You can talk to Wouter Samaey on the BTCPay Server Slack #development channel
+You can talk to Wouter Samaey on the BTCPay Server Mattermost #development channel

 If you prefer professional paid support, you can contact Storefront at info@storefront.be.

-If this module powers your business, consider getting paid support (we built this module for free) and also donate to the development of BTCPay Server at https://btcpayserver.org/#makeADonation
+If this module powers your business, consider getting paid support (we did build this module for free) and also donate to the development of BTCPay Server at https://btcpayserver.org/#makeADonation